Payum/Payum/docs/gateways/templates.md

 ### What every template is given

-Alongside whatever your handler passes, Payum adds these on its own.
+Alongside whatever your handler passes, Payum adds these on its own, in `TemplateRenderMiddleware` — see [Middleware](middleware.md).
 You do not have to thread them through the `RenderTemplate` yourself.

 | Variable | What it is |
 | :--- | :--- |